oracle/pgql-lang/pages/pgql-1.2-spec.md

 ```

 Matches will be grouped together only if they hold the same values for `n.first_name` and the same values for `n.last_name`.

+### Aliases in GROUP BY

+Each expression in `GROUP BY` can have an alias (e.g. `n.prop AS myAlias`).
+The alias can be referenced from the `HAVING`, `ORDER BY` and `SELECT` clauses so that repeated specification of the same expression can be avoided.

+Note, however, that `GROUP BY` can also reference aliases from `SELECT` but it is not allowed to create a circular dependency such that an expression in the `SELECT` references an expression in the `GROUP BY` that in its turn references that same expression in the `SELECT`.

 ### GROUP BY and NULL values